CODE OF CONDUCT

 - NEVER criticize any players regardless of the circumstance.

-- Follow the “24 Hour Rule;" if you have a complaint resulting from a game (or practice) situation, speak with the coach the following day.
+- Follow the “24 Hour Rule;" if you have a complaint resulting from a game (or practice) situation, speak with the coach or team manager the following day.

 - If there is a serious problem, notify either the Chairman or a Board Member of BYLA.